espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Class Features/Time.md

 **Minor Curse**

 As you draw upon your mystery, time's passage becomes more disjointed, aging, regressing, or warping you out of sync.
 You become [[Enfeebled 1]].
-In addition, you take a -2 penalty to saving throws against effects that would make you [[Fatigued]] or [[Slowed|Slowed]].
+In addition, you take a -2 penalty to saving throws against effects that would make you [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] or [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed|Slowed]].

 **Moderate Curse**